-Based on shares of common stock outstanding as of March 31, 2015, upon the closing of this offering, we will have outstanding a total of 9,590,021 shares of common stock after this offering, assuming no exercise of the underwriters' overallotment option and no exercise of outstanding options and warrants.
-Of these shares, only the 1,324,608 shares sold by us in private placement transactions in January 2015, the 1,500,000 shares common stock sold by us in our initial public offering and the 2,700,000 shares of common stock sold in this offering by us, plus any shares sold upon exercise of the underwriters' overallotment option, will be freely tradable without restriction in the public market immediately following this offering.
+Based on shares of common stock outstanding as of March 31, 2015, upon the closing of this offering, we will have outstanding a total of 9,890,021 shares of common stock after this offering, assuming no exercise of the underwriters' overallotment option and no exercise of outstanding options and warrants.
+Of these shares, only the 1,324,608 shares sold by us in private placement transactions in January 2015, the 1,500,000 shares common stock sold by us in our initial public offering and the 3,000,000 shares of common stock sold in this offering by us, plus any shares sold upon exercise of the underwriters' overallotment option, will be freely tradable without restriction in the public market immediately following this offering.
 Up to an additional 4,005,413 of these shares of common stock are eligible for sale in the public market, of which 3,815,461 shares are held by directors, executive officers and other affiliates and will be subject to volume limitations under Rule 144 under the Securities Act of 1933, as amended, or the Securities Act.
-In addition, we have registered the 1,384,608 shares of our common stock underlying outstanding warrants and we have registered 1,457,459 shares of common stock that are either subject to outstanding options or reserved for future issuance under our employee benefit plans, which can be freely sold in the public market, the underwriters of this offering.
+In addition, we have registered the 1,384,608 shares of our common stock underlying outstanding warrants and we have registered 1,457,459 shares of common stock that are either subject to outstanding options or reserved for future issuance under our employee benefit plans, which can be freely sold in the public market upon issuance and once vested, subject to the 90 day lock-up periods to the extent the holder thereof is subject to a lock-up agreement with the underwriters of this offering.
 If these additional shares of common stock are sold, or if it is perceived that they will be sold, in the public market, the trading price of our common stock could decline.

-After this offering, the holders of 3,642,799 shares of our outstanding common stock, or approximately 38.0% of our total outstanding common stock as of March 31, 2015 after giving effect to this offering, will be entitled to rights with respect to the registration of their shares under the Securities Act.
+After this offering, the holders of 3,642,799 shares of our outstanding common stock, or approximately 36.8% of our total outstanding common stock as of March 31, 2015 after giving effect to this offering, will be entitled to rights with respect to the registration of their shares under the Securities Act.
 Registration of these shares under the Securities Act would result in the shares becoming freely tradable without restriction under the Securities Act, except for shares held by affiliates, as defined in Rule 144 under the Securities Act.
 Any sales of securities by these stockholders could have a material adverse effect on the trading price of our common stock.
 Shares of our common stock held by our directors and executive officers will be restricted as a result of securities laws or lock-up agreements but will be able to be sold after the offering as described in the section of this prospectus titled "Shares Eligible for Future Sale."